-In the interest of your already frazzled nerves: yes, it is possible to get Life Insurance with a pre-existing condition.
+In the interest of your already frazzled nerves: yes, it is possible to get Life Insurance with a pre-existing health condition here in Ireland.

 The fact you’ve typed a question that led you to this blog means you’re probably having a good long think about getting Life Insurance with whatever pre-existing condition you have.